 THOMAS P. SCRIVO is the Managing Partner of the Firm’s Newark office and Co-Chair of the Firm’s Commercial Litigation Practice Group.
 He is an experienced trial lawyer and a trusted advisor to clients in the public and private sectors.
 He is certified by the New Jersey Supreme Court as a Civil Trial Attorney.
+Mr. Scrivo has been listed in Super Lawyers® (2005-2015), a Thomson Reuters business, in the areas of Business Litigation and State, Local & Municipal since and in 2015 was listed as one of New Jersey’s Top 100 Lawyers.
+A description of the standard or methodology on which the accolade is based can be found HERE (No aspect of the advertisement has been approved by the Supreme Court).
 He is also the author of the New Jersey Local Government Deskbook, a leading governmental treatise covering a wide variety of topics, including ethics for public officials.

 He has extensive experience in a diverse range of practice areas, including complex commercial and business litigation, labor and employment law, local government and redevelopment law, construction litigation, health care law, estates and trusts litigation, professional liability litigation, patent, copyright, trademark infringement and anti-trust litigation, toxic tort and product liability litigation, class actions, and securities litigation.
 He regularly appears before the state and federal trial and appellate courts and arbitration tribunals throughout New Jersey.
 He has argued before the New Jersey Supreme Court on several occasions.